kslifer/wordpress-on-gcp-free-tier/INSTALL.md

 **Note: Write down the WP database name, username and password!**

+Run `sudo sed -i s/127.0.0.1/0.0.0.0/g /etc/mysql/mariadb.conf.d/50-server.cnf` to allow remote connections to the database.

-Run `sudo service mariadb restart` to restart the MySQL service, then `exit` to exit the SSH session with the VM and return to the Cloud Shell session.
+Then run `sudo service mariadb restart` to restart the MySQL service, then `exit` to exit the SSH session with the VM and return to the Cloud Shell session.

 ## Deploy Wordpress